Tax Free in Phuket – how to get a VAT refund as a tourist

-Tax Free or VAT Refund is a refund of the value-added tax (VAT) for purchases made abroad.
+The Tax Free or VAT Refund system is the return of value-added tax (VAT) for purchases made in Thailand.
 You can get this nice “cashback” when departing from Phuket.
 How does it work?
 Let’s break it down.

 Who can claim a tax-free refund?